Downpatrick, Killough and Ardglass Railway: History

 A modest but particularly interesting goods traffic was operating on a section of the BCDR system around 1905 - fish from Ardglass was being transported by rail to Belfast via Downpatrick.
-The single-track line from Ardglass to Downpatrick, measuring 7¾ miles in length, had been constructed between 1890 and 1892 as one of the "Balfour" lines under the Light Railways Act of 1889.
+The single-track line from Ardglass to Downpatrick, measuring 7¾ miles in length, had been constructed between 1890 and 1892 as one of the "Balfour" lines under the Light Railways (Ireland) Act 1889.

 Various estimates had been made regarding the cost of construction.
 The original proposal was for a narrow-gauge line costing approximately £50,000, with the Treasury contributing a free grant of £30,000 and the County guaranteeing interest at 3% per annum on £17,000.
-The Belfast & County Down Railway Company was to supply the remaining capital and oversee the construction of the extension.
+The Belfast and County Down Railway Company was to supply the remaining capital and oversee the construction of the extension.

-On 29 November 1890, the construction of the Downpatrick, Killough & Ardglass Railway by the BCDR was officially sanctioned through an Order in Council, and work was set to begin immediately.
+On 29 November 1890, the construction of the Downpatrick, Killough and Ardglass Railway by the BCDR was officially sanctioned through an Order in Council, and work was set to begin immediately.

 After careful deliberation, the BCDR directors opted to build the line to standard gauge:

 "...believing that to act otherwise would have been detrimental to the best interests of the line, as all traffic would have required trans-shipment at Downpatrick station..."

 However, this decision meant that the additional cost of constructing a standard gauge line, as opposed to narrow gauge, had to be borne by the railway company.
 The Allport Commission of 1888 had estimated the cost of a standard gauge line—of which they were strongly in favour at approximately £38,000, or £4,900 per mile.
 In reality, the engineering works exceeded £60,000 (equivalent to approximately £8.24 million in 2023).
 The BCDR not only contributed a significant portion of this amount but also provided all locomotives, rolling stock, and terminal facilities.